-Homestay families are paid from Thursday night to the following Wednesday night.
-Payments are made 1 week in arrears and never in advance.
-For example, if your student arrives on a Sunday, you will receive 4 nights payment for the first week.
+Homestay payments are processed and finalised every Wednesday and families are paid from Wednesday night to Tuesday night.
+Payments are made I week in arrears and never in advance.
+For example, if your student arrives on a Sunday, you will receive 3 days' payment for the first week.